abdyer/hugo-blog/content/post/react-native-is-it-worth-it.md

 ### Integration with Existing Apps

 Now that we have a basic understanding of how React apps are architected and how React Native brings that to Android, let’s talk about my experience integrating React Native into an existing app.
-I won’t cover setting up a new all React Native app from scratch, as there are tutorials and generators that make this pretty straightforward.
+I won’t cover setting up a new all React Native app from scratch, as there are [tutorials](https://facebook.github.io/react-native/docs/getting-started.html) and [generators](https://github.com/react-community/create-react-native-app) that make this pretty straightforward.

 I started by following the [Integration with Existing Apps](https://facebook.github.io/react-native/docs/integration-with-existing-apps.html) tutorial on the React Native documentation site.
-In a nutshell, this involves running some yarn commands to pull down React Native dependencies, making a few `build.gradle` changes, and adding an Activity to load a “Hello World” Javascript file.
+In a nutshell, this involves running some [yarn](https://yarnpkg.com/en/) commands to pull down React Native dependencies, making a few `build.gradle` changes, and adding an Activity to load a “Hello World” Javascript file.
 There are several steps, but they’re pretty easy to follow.
-Then we run yarn start to bundle the Javascript (a step replaced by a pre-build task for release builds) and run our app.
+Then we run `yarn start` to bundle the Javascript (a step replaced by a pre-build task for release builds) and run our app.
 Simple enough, right?

 Wrong.
 When I tried this using v0.45, I encountered my first problem.
 At that time, React Native was using [OkHttp](http://square.github.io/okhttp/) v3.4 and our app was using a newer version.
 Between those versions, there were several breaking changes that meant we could not simply force a newer version of the library.
-For those of you playing conference talk BINGO, there’s your first [Square library](http://square.github.io/) mention.
+For those of you playing blog post BINGO, there’s your first [Square library](http://square.github.io/) mention.

 But, it’s open source.
 Surely someone else has had the problem and solved it, right?
 Correct!
 There was even a [pull request](https://github.com/facebook/react-native/pull/11835) open to update React Native to v3.8.
-Let’s take a look at a few key parts of the discussion.
+Let’s take a look at a few key parts of the discussion:

 <img src="/images/okhttp_pr_fb_app_updates.png" alt="React Native app updates" style="width: 1178px; margin-left: auto; margin-right: auto; display: block" />